golang/tools/gopls/doc/features/transformation.md

 Caveats:
-- Many of gopls code transformations are limited by Go's syntax tree representation, which currently records comments not in the tree, but in a side table; consequently, transformations such as Extract and Inline are prone to losing comments.
+- Many of gopls code transformations are limited by Go's syntax tree representation, which currently records comments not in the tree but in a side table; consequently, transformations such as Extract and Inline are prone to losing comments.
 This is issue golang/go#20744, and it is a priority for us to fix in 2024.